jj904/Spring-MVC-App/JOURNAL.md

 <br>
 This is a comprehensive project by applying the labs learned in CMPE172.
 The Starbucks project consists of a multi-component, multi-layered, end-to-end system.<br><br>
 The system of the Starbucks app is as follows.<br>
-- Cashier' App- Cashiers helps place the customer's order <br>
+- Cashier' App:  Cashiers helps place the customer's order <br>
-- Starbuck App- Mobile app to pay for customer orders <br>
+- Starbuck App:  Mobile app to pay for customer orders <br>
-- Starbucks API- Process requests from both the Cashier's and Starbucks apps <br>
+- Starbucks API: Process requests from both the Cashier's and Starbucks apps <br>

 <h2>2.
 Cashier's App</h2>